aspose-cells/Aspose.Cells-Doc-md/english/net/AI-powered Features/_index.md

 // Get formula from the spreadsheet string formula = cellsAI.GetExcelFormula("c:/student.xlsx", "get the total score for Xiaomin");
 ```

-## Use Proxy Settings if You Can not Access the AI Server Directly
+## Use Proxy Settings if You Cannot Access the AI Server Directly

 If you are working behind a proxy, you can configure proxy settings to allow Cells AI to connect to the server.